wcm-io/wcm-io-handler/link/src/site/markdown/general-concepts.md

 The wcm.io Link Handler provides a set of Granite UI components to define links in the Touch UI dialogs in a consistent way in all components of the project.

+### Inheriting URL parameters

+By default the AEM-built in URL parameters `wcmmode` and `debugClientLibs` are "inherited" to all links in a page, when they are currently used to render the page.
+This makes it easy especially on the authoring instance to preview a page in "view as published" mode and then navigate the site using the links in the page without leaving this mode.

+It's possible to add additional project-specific parameters to this list of inherited URL parameters.

 ### Highly customizable

 The Link Handler is highly customizable to adapt it to the needs of your project: